Concealed Weapon Permit

 Requesting an Informal Hearing after the Notice of Suspension

-If the license holder requests an informal hearing then the license holder is basically stipulating to the facts stated in the notice of suspension.
-In other words, the license holder agrees that he was either arrested or formally charged with certain criminal offenses on a certain date.
+If the license holder requests an informal hearing, the license holder stipulates to the facts in the notice of suspension.
+In other words, the license holder agrees that he was either arrested or formally charged with certain criminal offenses on a specific date.

-The main purpose of the informal hearing is that it allows the license holder to make an explanation of certain facts by submitting a written statement or by speaking at the informal hearing when those facts are not true.
+The main purpose of the informal hearing is that it allows the license holder to make an explanation of specific facts by submitting a written statement or by speaking at the informal hearing when those facts are not valid.

-The informal hearings are held before a hearing officer of the Department of Agriculture and Consumer Services as provided in Chapter 28-106 of the Florida Administrative Code and Florida Statute Section 120.57(2) and 120.569.
+The informal hearings are held before a Department of Agriculture and Consumer Services hearing officer as provided in Chapter 28-106 of the Florida Administrative Code and Florida Statute Section 120.57(2) and 120.569.

 If the concealed weapon license holder does not file the Election of Rights form with the Division of Licensing within twenty-one (21) days of receipt of the Notice of Suspension then the license holder is deemed to have waived his right to a formal or informal hearing.